box/box-dotnet-sdk-gen/docs/Ai.md

 ### Returns

-This function returns a value of type `AiResponse`.
+This function returns a value of type `AiAskResponse`.

 A successful response including the answer from the LLM.